ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 It would be easy to add a PoP Key Attribute that uses the attested user key to sign over, for example, the Transaction Entity, however this is a bad idea and MUST NOT be added as a custom attribute for several reasons.

-First, an application key intended, for example, for TLS SHOULD only be used with the TLS protocol and introducing a signature oracle whereby the TLS application key is used to sign attestation content could lead to cross-protocol attacks whereby the attacker submits a nonce value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.
+First, an application key intended, for example, for TLS SHOULD only be used with the TLS protocol and introducing a signature oracle whereby the TLS application key is used to sign PKIX evidence could lead to cross-protocol attacks whereby the attacker submits a nonce value which is in fact not random but is crafted in such a way as to appear as a valid message in some other protocol context or exploit some other weakness in the signature algorithm.

-Second, the Presenter who has connected to the HSM to request an attestation may have permissions to view the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to an systems administrator or auditor.
+Second, the Presenter who has connected to the HSM to request PKIX evidence may have permissions to view the requested application keys but not permission to use them, as in the case where the Presenter is an administrative UI displaying HSM status information to an systems administrator or auditor.
 Requiring the Attestation Service to use the attested application keys could, in some architectures, require the Attestation Service to resolve complex access control logic and handle complex error conditions for each requested key, which violates the "simple to implement" design principle outlined in {{sec-cons-simple}}.
 More discussion of authenticating the Presenter can be found in {{sec-cons-auth-the-presenter}}.

-In cases where explicit PoP is required for a given attested application key, it MUST be done as part of the regular usage protocol for which that key is intended and performed through the HSM's regular application interface, not its attestation interface.
-For example, PoP could be performed by signing a Certificate Signing Request (CSR), through a PKI enrollment protocol such as Certificate Management Protocol (CMP) which includes a challenge-response PoP, by using the key within a TLS handshake, or some other protocol which is part of the key's intended usage.